Sudan faces test of popular discontent over fuel prices

 Much of the budget is estimated to go into the security services and army, which is stretched fighting insurgencies in three regions and border skirmishes with South Sudan.

 Sudan is counting on gold exports to replace oil.
-It said on Monday it had made $603 million in gold exports this year but diplomats are skeptical as output is hard to verify.
+It said on Monday it had made $603 million in gold exports this year but diplomats are sceptical as output is hard to verify.

 Even then it would be small compared to $5 billion in oil revenues in 2010.